Policy Tracker

 (a) It is the public policy of the State of California that a worker providing direct patient care be free to use their professional judgment to make assessments and decisions within their scope of practice as appropriate for their patients.

-(b) (1) An employer shall not retaliate or discriminate against a worker providing direct patient care based on both of the following: solely on the worker’s override of, or reliance on, the output of a clinical decision support system.
+(b) (1) An employer shall not retaliate or discriminate against a worker providing direct patient care using their professional judgment to make an assessment or decision within their appropriate scope of practice based solely on the worker’s override of, or reliance on, the output of a clinical decision support system.

-(2) This subdivision does not affect a worker’s duty to meet the applicable standard of care, act within their scope of practice, or exercise independent professional judgment in providing direct patient care.
+(2) This subdivision does not affect a worker’s duty to meet the applicable standard of care, act within their scope of practice as outlined in Division 2 (commencing with Section 500) of the Business and Professions Code, or exercise independent professional judgment in providing direct patient care. do any of the following:

 (c) A worker who is subject to retaliation or discrimination in violation of this article has the right under this article to file a complaint with the Labor Commissioner against an employer who retaliates or discriminates against the worker.